APIYOJENNIFER/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 8. Print a string in uppercase
 9. Print the last digit of a number
 10. Function that adds two integers and returns the result
+11. Function that computes a to the power of b and return the value